ON THIS PAGE: You will learn about the different types of treatments doctors use for people with anal cancer. Use the menu to see other pages.

-Descriptions of common types of treatments used for anal cancer are listed below.
+The common types of treatments used for anal cancer are described below.
 Your care plan also includes treatment for symptoms and side effects, an important part of cancer care.

 Talk with your doctor about the goals of each treatment and what you can expect while receiving the treatment, including possible bowel function, urinary function, and sexual side effects of the specific treatment plan.

 Learn more about making treatment decisions.

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 The type of surgery for anal cancer depends on the stage of the cancer.
 A surgical oncologist is a doctor who specializes in treating cancer using surgery.
 Surgery for anal cancer may also be performed by a colorectal surgeon, who specializes in surgery on the colon or rectum.